Skip to Content

 Hub Settings

-Use Hub -> Admin -> Settings to control how the hub presents itself and how people join it.
+Use the Create Hub page for the first pass.
+After the hub exists, use Hub -> Admin -> Settings to refine how the hub presents itself and how people join it.

-• Use the description to explain what the hub is for in plain language.
+• Use the description to explain who the hub is for, what happens there, and why someone would join.

-• Treat this as the headline summary members see first.
+• Treat these details as the headline summary members and guests see first.

-Branding controls the visual identity of the hub.
+Branding controls the visual identity of the hub across setup, member pages, and shared links.

-• Banner and logo are used on hub pages and in related surfaces.
+• Banner and logo are used on hub pages and related surfaces.

 • Different hub surfaces and screen sizes can show different crops of the same banner.